stffrdhrn/stffrdhrn.github.io/_posts/2007-07-18-e-ipc-dbus-replacement.markdown

     MjAwNy0wOC0xNyAwMDo1NzoxMSArMDkwMA==
   content: ! "hi shorne,I begun a small blog in Spanish about E17,can u speak here
-    a little more about this topic? and do you believe that it should give it in my blog? of course with a link to yours and in spanish,if u donÂ´t mind.thanks!\r\nsorry for my english am Italian and I love the Spanish language."
+    a little more about this topic? and do you believe that it should give it in my blog? of course with a link to yours and in spanish,if u don´t mind.thanks!\r\nsorry for my english am Italian and I love the Spanish language."
 - id: 653
   author: cagpearia